-The performance of an absorption chiller is affected by ambient conditions, similar to a solar field.
-The variation of COP with ambient temperature is considered to be the dominant factor.
+The performance of an absorption chiller is affected by ambient conditions, similar to a solar field, andvariation of COP with ambient temperature is considered to be the dominant factor.
 For absorption chillers nominal COP at 30°C condenser temperature is typically 0.7, 1.4 and 2.0 for single effect, double effect and triple effect respectively [2].
-In order to achieve higher efficiencies, research has to be performed towards the development of multi-effect systems.

 COP variation with ambient temperate for a triple effect absorption chiller is shown below, this equation is applied when the difference between the nominal condenser temperature of 30°C and the ambient temperature is greater than 4°C, otherwise the COP is assumed to be the nominal COP [2].